-The companies comprising our Group underwent a corporate reorganisation.
-Please refer to the section headed "Further information about the Company - Group reorganisation" as set out in Appendix VII to this document for details on our Reorganisation.
+In preparation for the listing of our Shares on the Stock Exchange, the companies comprising our Group underwent a corporate reorganisation.
+Please refer to the section headed "Further information about our Company - Group reorganisation" as set out in Appendix VII to this prospectus for details on our Reorganisation.
 The main steps of our Reorganisation were: